foliovision/fv-wordpress-flowplayer/readme.txt

 = 6.0.5.2 - 2016/06/21 =

-* Error message - Video URL no longer shows up when the player fails
+* Error message - The error message no longer reveals the URL to users who are not admins or editors

 = 6.0.5.1 - 2016/06/20 =